open-mmlab/mmdetection/docs/tutorials/customize_runtime.md

 ### Modify default runtime hooks

-There are some common hooks that will not be registerd through `custom_hooks`, they are
+There are some common hooks that are not registerd through `custom_hooks`, they are

 - log_config
 - checkpoint_config